KosinskiLab/AlphaPulldown/README.md

 * `--pae_figsize`:
    Figsize of pae_plot, default is 50.

 This command will generate an `output.ipynb`, which you can open using JupyterLab.
-JupyterLab is installed with AlphaPulldown via pip.
+JupyterLab is installed with AlphaPulldown.
 To view the notebook, launch it with:

 ```bash
 jupyter-lab output.ipynb